Exact columnar dimer ground state and quantum phase transitions in a frustrated coupled spin ladder model: Bond-operator mean-field theory

 \section{Bond-operator mean-field theory}

 We analyze this model using a low-energy bosonic mean-field theory, focusing on triplet fluctuations around a non-magnetic, dimerized quantum reference state.
 In our case, the reference state is a columnar dimer on a square lattice.
 This approach offers a straightforward way to investigate the stability of the reference state against low-energy quantum fluctuations.
 For a pair of spin-$\frac{1}{2}$ particles, the Hilbert space consists of one singlet and three triplet states.
-Sachdev and Bhatt introduced bond operators to create these four states: $|s\rangle$, $|t_x\rangle$, $|t_y\rangle$, and $|t_z\rangle$~\cite{PhysRevB.41.9323}.
+Sachdev and Bhatt introduced bond operators that create these four states, $|s\rangle$, $|t_x\rangle$, $|t_y\rangle$, and $|t_z\rangle$~\cite{PhysRevB.41.9323}, which are given by

 These operators obey bosonic commutation relations.
+Using this formalism, the spin operators are expressed as:

+where $\alpha,\beta,\gamma\in\{x,y,z\}$, $\epsilon_{\alpha\beta\gamma}$ is the totally antisymmetric tensor and subscripts 1 and 2 represent the two spins in the dimer.
 To eliminate unphysical states, a hard-core constraint is imposed on each dimer, ensuring $s^\dagger s + t_{\alpha}^\dagger t_{\alpha} = 1$.
-Using this formalism, the spin operators are expressed as:

-where subscripts 1 and 2 represent the two spins in the dimer, and $\epsilon_{\alpha\beta\gamma}$ is the totally antisymmetric tensor.
-Using the equations (\ref{eq:bo_representation_1}), (\ref{eq:bo_representation_2}) along with the constraints and commutation relation, it can be verified that the spin-spin interaction between two spins are
+Using the equations (\ref{eq:bo_representation_1}), (\ref{eq:bo_representation_2}) along with the constraint and commutation relations, it can be verified that the spin-spin interaction between two spins are